duanemcguire/dustyrose/content/blog/kranich-bach-upright-piano.md

 path: content/blog/kranich-bach-upright-piano.md
 photoset: [{"path": "/images/Htuv7GgLJnhQYjn84te42B.jpeg", "caption": "", "thumbnail": "True"}]
 ---
-An oldie, but a goodie!
-What a fabulous sound after a much needed tuning!
+An oldie, but a goodie in good ole’ Morgan, UT!
+What a fabulous sound after a long awaited tuning!
 Just in time for Christmas!
 Goosebumps when played!